Get help within your community

 We will ask you about your circumstances and your financial situation so that we can assess your need.

-People who are newly claiming Universal Credit and are waiting for their first payment, should ask for an advance of their Universal Credit award before applying through this scheme for help with food or utilities.
+Where possible, people who are newly claiming Universal Credit and are waiting for their first payment, may ask for an advance of their Universal Credit award before applying through this scheme for help with food or utilities.
 The individual can ask for an advanced payment at the Jobcentre or can call freephone 0800 328 5644.

 Help with utilities

 Help with household items

-Emergency financial support may be available from Wirral Council for individuals and families who meet the above criteria and who need help with household items such as: white goods; essential furniture and kitchen items; bedding; clothing (including winter school shoes) and other items.
-Other items may include, for example, the cost of obtaining a Doctor's letter in relation to housing or other matters.
-If an award is granted, some of these items may be provided directly through an external supplier.
+Emergency financial support may be available from Wirral Council for individuals and families who meet the above criteria and who need help with household items such as: white goods; essential furniture and kitchen items; bedding and clothing.